mintpepper95/KnowledgeIsPower/Javascript/Atlassian HTML.md

 Note we have a default checked state, to select a radio button by default.

+When you add event listener with `change` event to radios belong to same names, only the radio that is selected will invoke it's listening method.

+So if you want to update other radio buttons you have to query them and update them individually inside the listening code.

 ```html
      <div>
       <input type="radio" name='shoes' id ='adidass' value='adidas' checked />